Mark Cazalet

 Biography

-Mark Cazalet attended Chelsea and Falmouth College of Art before being awarded two postgraduate scholarships with The French Government at L'Ecole des-beaux-Arts in Paris (Christian Boltanski's Atelier), and subsequently at MS University Baroda, West India with The Association of Commonwealth Universities (under Prof Gulam Mohammed Sheikh).
-Cazalet has completed large-scale glass and painted works for many ecclesiastical settings including Worcester, Manchester, and Chelmsford Cathedrals.
-He works with fabricators in materials as varied as mosaic, mural, stained glass, etched/engraved glass, textiles, and lino woodcut limited edition books.
-Each year he also undertakes a small number of portraits.
-Cazalet's studio practice is based around drawing, painting and printmaking, usually concerned with landscape themes, informed by particular qualities of light, colour and presence.
-In the spring of 2012 and 2013 he was artist in residence at The Josef and Anni Albers Foundation in Connecticut.
+Mark Cazalet attended Chelsea and Falmouth College of Art before being awarded two postgraduate scholarships with the French Government at L'École des Beaux-Arts in Paris (Christian Boltanski's Atelier), and subsequently at MS University, Baroda, West India, with the Association of Commonwealth Universities (under Prof Gulam Mohammed Sheikh).
+Cazalet's studio practice is based around drawing, painting and printmaking, usually concerned with landscape themes; informed by particular qualities of light, colour and presence, often executed at dawn, dusk and nighttime.
+In the spring of 2012 and 2013, he was artist in residence at The Josef and Anni Albers Foundation in Connecticut.
+Cazalet has completed large-scale glass and painted works for many ecclesiastical settings, including Worcester, Manchester, and Chelmsford Cathedrals.
+He works with fabricators in materials as varied as mosaic, mural, stained glass, etched/engraved glass, textiles, and lino/woodcut limited edition books.
+He also, infrequently, undertakes a small number of portraits.

 On drawing

-Drawing is the engine of all my other work, from doodled speculations, empiric observations, preliminary designs to transcriptions of the art I admire.
-A good drawing for me may be so raw and rudimentary that it makes no sense to anyone else, but if it gets to something new or transforms what I have experienced in a fresh manner it is more exciting than the largest finished project.
-Drawing is where the work goes on: thinking, fumbling and discovering.
-There is nowhere to hide when you draw; each mark and touch conveys precisely the individual's state of mind and clarity of intention.
-Recently I have been drawing a lot at night with gold and silver markers.
-The event becomes a performance in which there is no erasing or editing, just a sequence of decisions based on the emerging whole.
-Drawing is a conduit of all the other senses, what one smells, hears, feels and the tension within one's own body and mind.
-A great drawing is a record not only of profound sensibility at work but a courageous x-ray of the whole psyche responsible for it.
+Drawing is the engine of my creativity, from doodles, empiric observations, designs to transcriptions of art.
+A good drawing could be so raw that it makes no sense to anyone else, but if it touches something new or translates what I have experienced afresh, it generates more excitement than elaborate projects.
+Drawing is my laboratory where the thinking, fumbling and discovering happens.
+It’s where I am free to experiment and enjoy myself.
+There is nowhere to hide when you draw and no point in pretending; each mark and touch conveys precisely one’s state of mind and hidden intentions.
+Recently I have been out early drawing with the dawn chorus, recording the space as if sung through the birds’ voices, rendered in marks, colours and layered collage.
+The session is a meditation, there is no erasing or editing, just a sequence of decisions based on the rhythm of the emerging whole.